BadassHenkka/tuas-health-tech-machine-vision/README.md

 [Webpack](https://webpack.js.org/)
 [Babel](https://babeljs.io/)

-#### 1.2.1 Important frontend libraries & packages to understand for development
+### 1.3 Important frontend libraries and packages to understand for development

 If you're already familiar with React then you might be interested in how this project handles state management, routing and fetching data from APIs.
 Here's the libraries/packages used for those purposes: